carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ![image](https://github.com/user-attachments/assets/70ed694b-bbfa-4914-9424-0605c170acc4)

-Now, the data is ready to the transform and calculation steps to know the ride length, month, day of week and hour of the day.
+Now, the data is ready to the transform and calculation steps to know the ride length, month, day of the month, day of week and hour of the day.

 New columns _ride_length_, _month_, _day_of_week_, _day_of_month_ and _hour_of_day_ are created to calculate (1) the length of each ride by subtracting the column _started_at_ from the column _ended_at_ and (2) the month, day of the week, day of the month and hour of the day that each ride started, respectivelly.
 Both columns _started_at_ and _ended_at_ are consistent and have the start and end time in the format YYYY-MM-DD hh:mm:ss.